privacyidea/privacyidea/doc/webui/token_details.rst

 **TokenDesc**

    The token description is also displayed in the tokenview.
 You can set a description to make it easier to identify a token.
+The token description has a maximum of 80 characters, all additional characters will be cut.

 .. _countwindow: